• Key supplier to the NHS

 hospital physio room

-For individuals who have been hospitalised due to acutely debilitating conditions, such as a stroke or heart attack, physiotherapy plays an essential role in supporting the recovery process.
+For individuals who have been hospitalised due to acutely debilitating conditions, such as a stroke or heart attack, the physiotherapy department in hospital plays an essential role in supporting the recovery process.
 Patients who have earlier physiotherapy interventions tend to have better overall outcomes, leading to a shorter stay in hospital.

-The Rehabilitation Chair is design to mobilise patients in critical care as early as possible.
+When it comes to choosing a chair for physiotherapy, the Rehabilitation Chair is designed to mobilise patients in critical care as early as possible.
 The armrests flip back for safe lateral transfers and different positioning options help sit-to-stand, supporting patients up to a weight limit of 200kg.

-The VELA Activity Chair is ideal for hospital gyms, as it gives the patient extra stability when undergoing physio with an anti-tip bar and wheel brake.
+The VELA Activity Chair is an ideal physiotherapy chair for hospital gyms, as it gives the patient extra stability when undergoing physio with an anti-tip bar and wheel brake.
 The ergonomic design helps position the patient for all kinds of arm and leg exercises.

 Physio Centres and Gyms